Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: Case Study: Autonomous Content Creation

 \section{Case Study: Autonomous Content Creation}

-To illustrate how Agent-OSI operates end-to-end, we use an autonomous content creation session as a running example.
-This example is also the concrete interaction implemented and evaluated in our prototype system, \textit{AgentMarket}: a \textit{User Agent (UA)} commissions a \textit{Service Agent (SA)} to generate an artifact (here, an image), following the same discovery$\rightarrow$payment$\rightarrow$execution$\rightarrow$delivery workflow measured in Section~\ref{s:performance_evaluation}.
-Fig.~\ref{fig:sequence_flow} visualizes the interaction sequence.
-The process is divided into four phases:
+To illustrate how Agent-OSI operates end-to-end, we use an autonomous content creation session as a running example, also the concrete interaction implemented and evaluated in our prototype \textit{AgentMarket}: a \textit{User Agent (UA)} commissions a \textit{Service Agent (SA)} to generate an image, following the discovery$\rightarrow$payment$\rightarrow$execution$\rightarrow$delivery workflow of Fig.~\ref{fig:sequence_flow} in four phases.